ankita-ghimire/SQL-Portfolio/Intensive_SQL_Path/README.md

 3. **Analytical Insight:** What the data tells the business stakeholders.

 ---
-*This folder is updated daily as I progress through the roadmap to Senior-level Remote Data Analysis.*
+*This folder is updated daily as I progress through the roadmap to Senior-level Data Analysis.*